anedos/ccip-tic-tac-toe/README.md

 ### 4. Player 1 starts a game
 You can start a new game through a TicTacToe contract on any chain.
 The player who starts a game is player 1.
 Player 1 needs to send a transaction to create a session, allowing the other player on the other chain to join that session and make a move.

+---
+**NOTE**

+Before starting a new game, you need to send a small amount of native tokens to the source blockchain in order to cover fees.
+For example, if the sender is Ethereum Sepolia, you need to send to the `<contract address of TicTacToe>` some Sepolia ETH (SETH), if the sender is Avalanche Fuji, you need to send some Fuji AVAX.

+---

 Start a game with the command below:
 ```shell
 npx hardhat ttt-start --source-blockchain ethereumSepolia --sender <address of TicTacToe on Ethereum Sepolia> --destination-blockchain avalancheFuji --receiver <address of TicTacToe on Avalanche Fuji>